 Toroidal Field Coil Conductor

-The US will contribute 8% of the toroidal field (TF) coil conductors.
+The US is responsible for 8% of ITER's toroidal field (TF) coil conductor.
 The ITER Organization is responsible for the conductor design which is released for fabrication.
 Japan, the European Union, the Russian Federation, Korea, and China are also contributing TF conductor.

 Source: ITER Newsline

 US ITER is ramping up hardware deliveries to Europe.
 In January, the United-States delivered its first batch of production conductor for the super-conducting toroidal field magnet system; the US also completed delivery of the first highly exceptional load, a massive high voltage transformer for the steady state electrical system, to the ITER site.
 In March, the first components of the tokamak cooling water system, two large drain tanks, were shipped from Camden, N.J. for delivery to the ITER site.